 In addition to performances with his two chamber groups, Mr. Lee also regularly appears before audiences as a soloist and recitalist.
 Mr. Lee’s recent commitments include concerts and recordings with the chamber ensemble The Knights, festival performances including at Musique de Chambre à Giverny in France and the Olympic Music Festival in Washington State, and concerto performances with the Minnesota Sinfonia.
 As a recitalist, he has given performances of the complete Beethoven violin sonatas and of a cycle of commissioned works inspired by Bach’s B minor Partita.
 Most recently, Mr. Lee presented the entire cycle of Bach Sonatas and Partitas for unaccompanied violin in a series of recitals in New York City.
 As part of his interest in historical performance practice, he has explored the sonatas of Beethoven, Mozart, Schumann, Brahms, and Bach on early instruments with fortepianist Mike Lee, a collaboration that has brought the duo as performance and teaching artists to institutions such as Cornell University and Indiana University.

 A dedicated teacher and arts advocate, Mr. Lee maintains a large private teaching studio in the greater New York City area, has given master classes throughout the United States, and served as teaching assistant at the Juilliard School.
-Mr. Lee is also co-founder and co-artistic director of the Piedmont Chamber Music Festival in the Bay Area, an annual week of chamber music and educational outreach which will have its inaugural season during the summer of 2016.
+Mr. Lee is also co-founder and co-artistic director of the Piedmont Chamber Music Festival, an annual week of chamber music that brings an internationally-acclaimed roster of musicians to the Bay Area every August.

 Mr. Lee holds bachelor’s and master’s degrees from the Juilliard School, where he studied with Ronald Copes and Glenn Dicterow.
 Originally from San Francisco, Mr. Lee now makes his home in New York City.
 He plays on a 2001 Joseph Curtin violin.